yliuEmma/CS639FALL20website/docs/index.md

 ### Smartphone's portrait mode:

+For iPhone: it uses the phone's dual cameras and Apple's software to mimic the quality you would get from a DSLR camera.
+One lens capturing the actual image, the other capturing data to create a nine-layer depth map.

+For Pixel 2: it utilizes pixel splitting to create a depth map and machine learning helps to identify the subject and create a mask.

+Most of the smartphone's portrait mode approaches involve instance segmentation or extra hardware to extract data and achieve object detection.

 ### My Approach -- YOLO(You Only Look Once) with OpenCV libraries:

 YOLO was designed by Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi.
 It splits the input image into a set of grid cells with each grid cell has associated vector that would tell if an object exists in the grid cell, the class of the object(i.e car or person) and the predicted bounding box for that object.